"There are five stages of grief. Try not to go through them all at once."

-- The Grim Adventures Of Billy And Mandy TV Movie "Big Boogie Adventure" Grim also goes through the stages in about 10 seconds...except he gets stuck on anger and never moves on to acceptance.
+- The Grim Adventures of Billy & Mandy TV Movie "Big Boogie Adventure" Grim also goes through the stages in about 10 seconds...except he gets stuck on anger and never moves on to acceptance.

-- Though in that one, she claims there are 7 Stages of Grief (and that the last is despair).
+- Though in that one, Mandy claims there are 7 Stages of Grief (and that the last is despair).

 - Parodied on The Ren & Stimpy Show.
 In the episode "Terminal Stimpy", Stimpy goes through the five stages after realizing he's on the last of his nine lives... except in "Bargaining", he literally bargains with Ren over antique furniture.